AdaptableTools/ab-website/src/pages/grid-gurus/index.md

   your data project.

-  Our Grid Gurus have a deep understanding of all the options available in the market and provide objective input to help design your system and build it quickly and cost-efficiently.
+  Nicknamed the Grid Gurus, our consultants have a deep understanding of all the options available in the market and provide objective input to help design your system and build it quickly and cost-efficiently.

-  The Grid Guru consultants can be fully integrated into a development project, or come in for a few days to provide direction and specialist configuration.
+  Grid Gurus can be fully integrated into a development project, or come in for a few days to provide direction and specialist configuration.
 They can get a Proof of Concept up and running, or set up and configure your DataGrids to suit your precise requirements, leaving the regular development team free to do other things.
 services:
   - name: 'System architecture  '
   - name: DataGrid Installation